 2. Eligibility for in-state tuition

-Access to affordable tuition is vital, and both systems allow undocumented students, including Deferred Action for Childhood Arrivals (DACA) recipients and asylum seekers, to qualify for in-state tuition.
+Affordable tuition is crucial, and both systems enable undocumented students who meet eligibility criteria, including DACA recipients and asylum seekers, to qualify for in-state tuition rates.

-• Attended a New York State high school for at least two years and applied to CUNY or SUNY within five years of graduation.
+- They attended a New York State high school for two or more years, graduated, and applied to attend a CUNY institution within five years of receiving their New York State diploma.

 3. Financial aid for undocumented students and asylum seekers